Desmosy/yahooFinance/README.md

 ## Features

+### 💼 Email Section
+-Allows you to navigate the old email style!

 ### 📈 Real-time Stock Ticker
 - Scrolling stock ticker at the top of the page with buy/sell indicators